nielsvth/PIconnect/README.rst

     recorded_values = event.recorded_values(
         tag_list=["SINUSOID"],
         dataserver=server,
-        AFBoundaryType=BoundaryType.INSIDE,
+        AFBoundaryType=BoundaryType.Inside,
     )

-    # Now let's change the AFBoundaryType argument to INTERPOLATED
+    # Now let's change the AFBoundaryType argument to Interpolated
     # Class BoundaryType has following options:
-    # Return the recorded values on the inside of the requested time range as
+    # Specifies to return the recorded values on the inside
-    # the first and last values.
+    #of the requested time range as the first and last values.
-    # INSIDE = 0
+    - Inside
-    # Return the recorded values on the outside of the requested time range as
+    # Specifies to return the recorded values on the outside
-    # the first and last values.
+    #of the requested time range as the first and last values.
-    # OUTSIDE = 1
+    - Outside
-    # Create an interpolated value at the end points of the requested time
+    # Specifies to create an interpolated value
+    # at the end points of the requested time range
-    # range if a recorded value does not exist at that time.
+    # if a recorded value does not exist at that time.
-    # INTERPOLATED = 2
+    - Interpolated

-    # lets set BoundaryType to BoundaryType.INTERPOLATED
+    # lets set BoundaryType to BoundaryType.Interpolated
     recorded_values = event.recorded_values(
         tag_list=["SINUSOID"],
         dataserver=server,
-        AFBoundaryType=BoundaryType.INTERPOLATED,
+        AFBoundaryType=BoundaryType.Interpolated,
     )